 There are three ways of getting broadband depending on your requirements.
 Through a cable operator such as Virgin, though a phone line through companies such as BT, Talk Talk or Plusnet or through a 3G dongle.

-You can only get cable if it has been laid in your area and you can check on the Virgin website if it has or not.
-Cable is by far the best method if you can get it.
-It is much faster - 10 mbits to 50 mbits - and you can get the full advertised speed unlike phone line connections.
-I have 30 mbits cable at my house and it is very fast and reliable although not cheap.
+You can only get cable if it has been laid in your area and you can check on the company's website if it has or not.
+Cable (or fibre) is by far the best method if you can get it.
+It is much faster - 10 mbits to 200 mbits - and you can get the full advertised speed unlike phone line connections.
+I have 60 mbits cable at my house and it is very fast and reliable.

 The most common broadband is through a phone line connection via BT or one of the many other service providers.
 The speed of this is limited by several things, the most important being how far you are away from your nearest telephone exchange.
 It is worth going on the various broadband providers website as many of them have a way of calculating how fast your broadband will be with them.
 This can also depend on whether they have their own equipment in the local exchange or they are using the BT equipment.